-Mother’s Day is fast approaching and this year it’s going to be one like no other due to the Corona virus, COVID-19.
+Mother’s Day is fast approaching and this year it’s going to be one like no other due to COVID-19.

 For those of us (yep, I’m raising my hand here) who take for granted the opportunity to visit our Mums for Mother’s Day each year, let us be deeply grateful for the video chat or phone call that must replace a visit, and remember those who no longer have that pleasure.